The Nobel Prize is awarded for achievement in chemistry, economics sciences, literature, peace, physics, and physiology or medicine.

 Faculty member 1938-45

-Bardeen shared the 1956 prize with William B. Shockley and Walter H. Brattain (Physics Ph.D. ’29) for their joint invention of the transistor.
-Together with Leon N. Cooper and John R. Schrieffer, he won the 1972 prize for the development of the theory of superconductivity.
+Bardeen shared the honor with William B. Shockley and Walter H. Brattain (Physics Ph.D. ’29) for their invention of the transistor.
+Together with Leon N. Cooper and John R. Schrieffer, he won the 1972 prize for developing the theory of superconductivity.

 Arthur H. Compton